-This is weight loss when you aren't dieting.
-Doctors usually define significant weight loss as more than 10% of your body weight - a stone for every 10 stone you weigh.
+Doctors define significant weight loss as losing more than 10% of your body weight.
+This means losing 1 stone for every 10 stone that you weigh.

-See your doctor if there is no obvious explanation for your weight loss.
+See your doctor if there is no obvious reason for your weight loss.

 A swollen tummy (abdomen)

-- the liver itself can get bigger from the growing cancer.
-This can cause swelling over the right side of your abdomen.
+- the liver gets bigger from the growing cancer, and causes swelling on the right side of your abdomen